-Upon any appeal being taken in a Court of Law or Equity, or application to take up the record as upon Writ of Error allowed, the clerk of such Court shall make out, and transmit to the Court of Appeals, a transcript of the record of proceedings, under the seal of his office, in accordance with the rules of this Court, and within the time therein prescribed, and upon the receipt of such transcript, the Clerk of the Court of Appeals shall enter the case upon his docket as of the term during which it is received, but all transcripts received on or after April first in any year shall be entered by the Clerk as of the term commencing on the first Monday in October in such year.
+SEC.
+6. Docketing Cases on Receipt of Record.
+Upon the receipt of the record on appeal, the Clerk of the Court of Appeals shall enter the case upon his docket as of the term during which it is received, but all records received on or after April first in any year shall be entered by the Clerk as of the term commencing on the first Monday in October in such year.